-Effective immediately, the CoAEMSP Board of Directors amends the CoAEMSP March 20, 2020 Updated Statement regarding COVID-19 to clarify that Paramedic educational programs may employ a broader array of approaches, including simulation, in determining competency in didactic, laboratory, clinical, field experience, and capstone field internship.
-The guidelines associated with CAAHEP Standards III.A.2.
+Effective immediately, the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP) Board of Directors amends the CoAEMSP April 5, 2020, Updated Statement Regarding COVID-19.
+The CoAEMSP is extending the original guidelines associated with CAAHEP Standards III.A.2.
 Hospital/Clinical Affiliations and Field/Internship Affiliations and III.C.3.
-Curriculum will permit the use of alternative evaluation methods to include scenarios, case studies, and simulation as well as the adjustment of minimum competencies to satisfy the requirements of these standards for Paramedic educational programs through October 31, 2020.
+Curriculum to permit the use of alternative evaluation methods to include scenarios, case studies, and simulation as well as the adjustment of minimum competencies to satisfy the requirements of these standards for Paramedic educational programs through July 1, 2021.
+(The original date was October 31, 2020).
 This update supersedes any prior guidance by CoAEMSP.